iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Proximal Mapping.md

 ---
 ### **Quick Formulas for the Proximal Operators**

-Here is a list of useful formula about the proximal operator, in the most general context possible.
-We stated without the proof.
-The reference is taken from the survey paper from Stanford.
+Here is a list of helpful formulas for the proximal operator.
+We stated without proof.
+We referenced a survey paper on Stanford and Amir Beck's textbook.

 **Post Composition**